 Transfer credit is not automatically accepted or applied toward the doctoral degree.
 Students should consult their academic advisor and the GSE website for the policies governing the application for transfer credit in their first semester of coursework at GSE.
 Students who are not awarded a full 8 CUs of transfer credit should consult their academic advisor for the appropriate elective coursework to fulfill the coursework required for the PhD degree program.
 Please consult the GSE website for the proper forms and and procedures.

 All HE doctoral students are required to take 2 methods courses either within GSE or another school at Penn.
 Methods courses must be at the 5000 level or above.
 One of these courses must be a quantitative methods or statistics course.
 Students should consult their academic advisor regarding the appropriate methods courses for their program of study.
 Methods courses filled at GSE outside of the HE Division will also fulfill GSE's distribution requirement.

 Electives may be taken at any school at Penn, although the majority of HE students fulfill their electives within the division.
 Courses must be at the 5000 level or above and students must consult their academic advisor before enrolling in any course outside of GSE.
 Students without a master's degree in HE may be required to fulfill some of their electives with required coursework from the HE MSEd program.

-Students may not register for more than 4 independent studies over the course of their program.
+Students may not register for more than 4 independent studies (EDUC 9999) over the course of their program.
 Information regarding program candidacy, doctoral preliminary examination, forming a dissertation committee, holding an oral proposal hearing and scheduling a final defense can be found on the GSE website.